-There are so many different styles and brands being shown off in the top 100 watches under £500 post.
-You’ll spot lots of popular brands like Citizen, Bulova, Tissot, Timex, Armani and Hugo Boss with tons of other brands thrown in as well.
-Basically, if you’re looking to buy a watch under the £500 mark, I’ve got you sorted here.
+You’ll spot lots of popular brands such as Citizen, Bulova, Tissot, Timex, Armani and Hugo Boss with tons of other brands thrown in as well.

-As much as it took me a few days to put this together I did have a fun time looking at all the watches.
-Now normally I select a favourite but there truly are far too many for me to pick a favourite from.
-By all means, if you have a favourite do let me know in the comments below.
+As much as it took me a few days to put this together I did have a fun time looking through and researching about all the watches.
+Normally I’d select a favourite but there truly are far too many for me to pick from.

 If you’re after something a bit more luxurious and have a slightly larger budget why not check out our best automatic watches under £1000.